Musk's leaked email shows Tesla to make record deliveries in second quarter

 Musk's email, widely posted on social media and authenticated for Reuters by a source familiar with the matter, also said the company had on average produced 900 Model 3 cars per day this week, bringing it closer to a target of 7,000 per week.

+Shares this week have traded at their lowest since late 2016 and were down for six consecutive sessions.

+The communication is one of the first about sales by Musk following an agreement with the U.S. Securities and Exchange Commission that requires a securities lawyer to review his tweets and other communications that have material information.

-Demand for Model 3 sedan and Tesla's other cars has moved to the top of investors' list of concerns around the company after it reported slack first-quarter demand for its vehicles against a backdrop of U.S.-China trade tensions.
+Demand for Tesla's Model 3 sedan and other cars has moved to the top of investors' list of worries after the company reported slack first-quarter demand against a backdrop of U.S.-China trade tensions.

-Musk is battling to convince investors that demand remains high for Model 3, the sedan targeted to propel Tesla to sustainable profit, and that it can be delivered efficiently and swiftly to customers around the world.
+Musk's focus on cost-cutting has underscored broader concerns about whether Tesla has enough cash to fund its operations while it tries to turn a profit.

-In the email sent late on Wednesday, Musk also said the company had racked up over 50,000 net new orders this quarter as of Tuesday.
+In the email sent late on Wednesday, Musk said the company had racked up over 50,000 net new orders this quarter as of Tuesday.

 "It's the usual Elon Musk scheme: spread positive mood with good news.
 Elon is a marketing man, but the Tesla reality is sobering," Nord LB analyst Frank Schwope said.

-It was not immediately clear if Musk's mail to employees detailing crucial delivery and production numbers violates the agreement with the SEC.

-The regulator could not be immediately reached for comment, while a Tesla representative did not respond to requests for comment.
+The April settlement called for "the pre-approval of an experienced securities lawyer employed by the company of any written communication" for topics including "production numbers or sales or delivery numbers (whether actual, forecasted or projected) that have not been previously published via pre-approved written communications issued by the company."

+Jay Dubow, former branch chief in the SEC's enforcement division and a partner with Pepper Hamilton LLP, said, "If Musk made the communication publicly, then I believe it needs to be approved in advance by the company consistent with the settlement agreement.
+If the email was internal only, and was leaked, that is likely outside of the SEC's settlement."

-Tesla had reported a 31 percent fall in first-quarter deliveries and had warned that profit would be delayed until the latter half of the year as it struggled with shipments of Model 3 to China and Europe due to longer transit time.
+Tesla had reported a 31% fall in first-quarter deliveries and had warned that profit would be delayed until the latter half of the year as it struggled with shipments of Model 3 to China and Europe due to longer transit time.

-The carmaker is building a factory in China to produce its Model 3 electric vehicles in the world's largest auto market and to escape a rise in tariffs on cars imported from the United States.
+The carmaker is building a factory in China to produce Model 3 in the world's largest auto market and to escape a rise in tariffs on cars imported from the United States.

-Tesla shares, down for six consecutive sessions as Wall Street worried over the company's future and ability to keep investing, were up 3% shortly after Reuters published the confirmation of Musk's mail.
-They had been trading down around 2.5%.

-"While we are critical of Tesla's execution, we think people have been way too eager to assume the worst case scenario," said Roth Capital analyst Craig Irwin who has a "neutral" rating on the stock.
+"While we are critical of Tesla's execution, we think people have been way too eager to assume the worst case scenario," said Roth Capital analyst Craig Irwin, who has a "neutral" rating on the stock.

 "Tesla is the EV industry leader for a reason, and we expect the company to remain successful."